Our Science – Appella Website

 The Wip1 (PPM1D) Phosphatase and its Roles in the Cell

 The Wip1 phosphatase (PPM1D) is a member of the PP2C family of evolutionarily conserved protein phosphatases.
-We initially discovered Wip1 in a screen for proteins up-regulated by p53 after IR; subsequently, Wip1 has been implicated as a negative regulator of p53 function through its ability to attenuate the activity of p38 MAPK, Chk2 and ATM kinases, major effectors of p53 stabilization and activation after stress.
-The importance of this negative-feedback loop was demonstrated by our observations that Wip1 complements several oncogenes during in vitro cellular transformation assays and that PPM1D is amplified or overexpressed in several types of cancers, including human primary breast cancer, neuroblastoma and ovarian clear cell adenocarcinoma.
-Several recent studies suggest that Wip1 positively regulates cell proliferation and behaves as an oncogene, whereas depletion of Wip1 significantly reduces cell proliferation rates and activates apoptosis.
-To better understand the connection between Wip1 activity and the control of cellular proliferation, we are identifying novel substrates of Wip1 phosphatase activity and determining the functional effects.
+We initially discovered Wip1 in a screen for genes up-regulated by p53 after IR.
+Since then, Wip1 has been shown to negatively regulate p53 functions by dephosphorylating the p38 MAPK, Chk2 and ATM kinases, which are major effectors of p53 stabilization and activation.
+The importance of this negative-feedback loop has been repeatedly confirmed by studies showing that PPM1D is amplified or overexpressed in several types of cancers, including human primary breast cancer, neuroblastoma and ovarian clear cell adenocarcinoma.
+Several recent studies suggest that Wip1 positively regulates cell proliferation and behaves as an oncogene, whereas depletion of Wip1 reduces cell proliferation rates and induces apoptosis or premature cellular senescence.
+To better understand the connection between Wip1 activity and the control of cellular proliferation, we are characterizing the determinants of substrate specificity, identifying novel substrates and determining the functional effects of Wip1 phosphatase activity.
 Since Wip1 has been shown to be amplified in tumors, we are developing specific inhibitors of its activity that would provide selective targeting either when given alone or in combination with standard cancer chemo- or radio-therapy.

 Design of Antiviral Drugs against the HIV Virus